sdemchenko/kyiv-table-tennis/schedule_en.md

   * August 18: 0-5
   * August 25: 0-25
 * 10:00 AM.
 "Svitlotechnik". 🏆 A 0-40 ranking tournament.
 * 10:30 AM.
+"KRSP". 🏆 "KRSP Open" tournament at the end of each month.
+  * August 25
+  * September 29
+  * October 27
+  * November 24
+  * December 29
+* 10:30 AM.
 "Orion". 🏆 A 0-15 non-ranking tournament.
 * 10:30 AM.
 "Orion". 🏆 A 0-50 ranking tournament.
 * 11:00 AM.
 "Start". 🏆 A tournament (beginners, amateurs).